-We achieve this by living our values; delivering excellence for our clients and the community; being passionate about our role in providing vital services; putting integrity at the heart of our business by acting in a fair, ethical and transparent manner; and collaborating with our partners to deliver lasting change.
+We do this by holding true to our values, delivering Excellence for our clients and the community, being Passionate about our role in providing vital services, Collaborating with our clients and supply chain to deliver for our stakeholders, and putting Integrity at the heart of our business by doing the right thing.

-Our Code of Conduct is crucial to this.
-It sets out the strong ethical standards we adhere to as ambassadors of Galliford Try and provides a framework to ensure we always behave in a way that reflects our values.
+Our Code of Conduct sets out what doing the right thing means to us by outlining our strong ethical standards and providing a framework to ensure we behave in a way that reflects our purpose, vision and values including our environmental, social and governance responsibilities.